dan-mcm/squidviewer/README.md

 Can verify by going to localhost:3000/users/ to get a response.

 ## Environmental Variables
-Not featured on initial commit but due to potential sensitivity of data the api endpoint will be obfuscated through use of dotenv library.
-Similarly the initial codebase README will also remian hidden (added to .gitignore to hide)
+Due to potential sensitivity of data the api endpoint will be obfuscated through use of dotenv library.
+Similarly the initial codebase README will also remain hidden (added to .gitignore to hide)

-### Pretify Script
+### Additional Scripts
-Currently there is an additional script setup in client/package.json named `pretify` running this with the command `npm run pretify` should auto format code to be clean.
+* There is an additional script setup in client/package.json named `pretify` running this with the command `npm run pretify` should auto format code to be clean.

-This can be tied in at a later date with pre-commit hook or similar.
+These can be tied in at a later date with pre-commit hook or similar.